Mifflin Township Board of Supervisors

 The meeting began with the Pledge of Allegiance.

-Public Comment Agenda Items:
+Public Comment Agenda Items Only:

 Kevin Griffith made the motion to approve the Treasurer’s Report for the General Fund, State Road Fund, Fire Protection Fund, Act 13 Fund and ARPA Fund.
 Howard Rainey seconded this motion.
 MCU.